soxueren/atsd/installation/aws-emr-s3.md

 ### Enable Consistent S3 View

 For long-running production clusters, enable [EMR Consistent View](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) which identifies inconsistencies in S3 object listings and resolves them using retries with expotential timeouts.
-When this option is enabled, the HBase medatada is also stored in a [DynamoDB](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html) table.
+When this option is enabled, the HBase metadata is also stored in a [DynamoDB](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html) table.

 The checks are enabled by adding the `Consistent` setting to the launch command.